Magellan Magellan

 Spirit of Europe

 This program offers students an opportunity for on-site lectures as well as exploration of a variety of European destinations.
-There will be lectures covering provisional content such as leadership skills through equine assisted learning, interculturality in doing business, WWII history, human rights, lean manufacturing, economic and market considerations of international mergers and acquisitions, economic opportunities of alternative energy, and doing business in France.
-In addition, you will have guided tours in Paris, France, as well as guided tours and company visits in Ghent and Leuven, Belgium; Aachen, Monschau and Vogelsang, Germany; and Maastricht and Margraten, Netherlands.
+There will be lectures covering EU topics, such as market considerations of international mergers & acquisitions, economic opportunities of alternative energy, interculturality in doing business, cultural values and ethical decision making.
+In addition, students will enjoy tours and/or company visits in Paris, France; Ghent & Leuven, Belgium; Aachen, Monschau & Vogelsang, Germany; and Maastricht, Margraten, Valkenburg, Netherlands.

 Prerequisites: None

 Meals and Accommodations: Accommodations are included in the program fee.
-Some meals are also included.
+Approximately half of the meals are included.
 All other meals are the student’s responsibility.

-Arrival and Departure: The program will likely start from the Brussels, Belgium, airport and end in Paris, France.
-More details will be posted soon.
+Arrival and Departure: The program will start from the Brussels, Belgium, airport and end in Paris, France.
+Arrive in Brussels on May 19, and depart Paris on June 2.

-Cost: TBD – estimate $2,500.
-This fee includes accommodations, some meals, guided tours, museums, and ground transportation.
+Cost: 1950 EUR.
+This fee includes accommodations, approx. half of meals, guided tours, museum entrances, and ground transportation.

 Disclaimer: The information presented on the Magellan website is for general informational purposes only.
 Although every effort is made to ensure institutional profiles are up-to-date and accurate, it is possible that variation may occur.